MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 ### Task Modules

 A task modules is essentially a tab inside a popup window.
-Using the Microsoft Teams Tabs SDK you can invoke task modules from buttons, links or menus on your tab.
+Using the **Microsoft Teams Tabs SDK** you can invoke task modules from buttons, links, or menus on your tab.
 See ([Using task modules in tabs](foo.md)]

 ### Valid Domains

 Ensure that the all URL domains used in your tabs are included in the `validDomains` array in your [manifest](~/concepts/apps/apps-package).
 For more information, see [validDomains](~/resources/schema/manifest-schema#validdomains) in the manifest schema reference.
+However, be mindful that the core functionality of your tab exists within Teams and not outside of Teams.

 ## Get Started